Teaching Observations for Faculty, Staff, and Postdocs

 Lecturer in the Department of Italian

 “[The CTL’s teaching observation service] is a great chance to receive feedback in an extremely professional, detailed, helpful, and confidential way.
-It is a chance to reflect on your teaching practices, to be prepared to answer questions on your lesson plan and your teaching methodologies, and ultimately to improve as an instructor.
-It can be also a good way to prepare for a job interview, or before a university review process.”
+It is a chance to reflect on your teaching practices, to be prepared to answer questions on your lesson plan and your teaching methodologies, and ultimately to improve as an instructor.”

 Teaching Observations are offered during the fall and spring semesters.
-In Spring 2018, Teaching Observations will be conducted between Monday, January 29th and close Friday, March 23rd, though you may request an observation at any time.
+In Fall 2018, Teaching Observations will be conducted between Monday, September 17th and Friday, November 16th, though you may request an observation beginning on August 1st, 2018.
 To arrange for a teaching observation, please submit the online request form at least two weeks prior to the date when you would like to be observed.
 A teaching observation consultant will follow up to discuss your goals for student learning and for the observation.

 What happens before, during, and after the observation?